 - Create a culture of commercial trust

 As mentioned above, the road to innovation success is littered with failure, and failure can be difficult to take, but take it you must.
-As the pressure of failure mounts it can crack and part even the strongest relationships, but the longer you can maintain the team’s commitment to providing a unified front, the better chance you have of success.
+As the pressure of failure mounts it can put a strain on even the strongest relationships, but the longer you can maintain the team’s commitment to providing a unified front, the better chance you have of success.

-The categorisation of innovation makes for a really interesting read.
-And while it may seem like a rare aspiration, if you are able to make it an integral part of any and all of your strategic supplier relationships, you will have already increased the chances of your project success.
+The categorisation of innovation by Doblin makes for a really interesting read.
+And while it may seem like a rare aspiration, if you are able to make it an integral part of any and all of your strategic supplier relationships, you will have already increased the chances of your project succeeding.

-Should you wish to find out more about how we have been able to encourage some exceptional examples of innovation within a number of the hundreds of complex strategic relationships we have guided over the years, do feel free to get in touch.
+If you wish to find out more about how we have driven innovation within some of the hundreds of complex strategic relationships we have guided over the years, do feel free to get in touch.